Luke firefighters assists with Glendale landfill fire

-A Phoenix Fire Department firetruck responds to a 3-acre fire at the Glendale Municipal Landfill, around 9 p.m., July 19, 2023, in Glendale, Arizona.
-The support provided by the 56th Civil Engineer Squadron Fire department and Luke’s community partners prevented long term affects to the surrounding area.
+A 56th Civil Engineer Squadron firefighter adjusts water pressure on a water tanker in response to a 3-acre fire at the Glendale Municipal Landfill, around 9 p.m., July 19, 2023, in Glendale, Arizona.
+Luke provided water tanker support via an Automatic Aid Agreement with the city of Glendale.
 (Courtesy Photo)

 |Date Taken: